Cold, Dry Weather Forecast For City - UrduPoint

 Cold, Dry Weather Forecast For City

-The local Met Office has forecast dry and cold weather for city for next 24 hours
+The local Met Office has forecast dry and cold weather for city during next 24 hours

-BAHAWALPUR, (UrduPoint / Pakistan Point News - 20th Feb, 2021 ) :The local Met Office has forecast dry and cold weather for city for next 24 hours.
+BAHAWALPUR, (UrduPoint / Pakistan Point News - 22nd Feb, 2021 ) :The local Met Office has forecast dry and cold weather for city during next 24 hours.

 The dry and cold weather have also been forecast for rest of the region.